 Hand luggage should be kept to a minimum.
-A small designer handbag for the ladies, a stylish man bag for the gents which fit nicely under the seat in-front of you is just perfect; not a case that looks big enough to fit in your whole wardrobe.
-By the way I hope you can lift whatever you’ve brought onboard because I will not be putting it up for you.
+A small designer handbag for the ladies, a stylish man bag for the gents that fits nicely under the seat in-front of you is just perfect; not a case that looks big enough to fit in your whole wardrobe.
+By the way I hope you can lift whatever you’ve brought with you because I will not be putting it up for you.
 Sorry, but will you be paying my wages while I’m off with a damaged back?
 No I didn’t think so.

 Some airlines may provide you with a ‘delicious’ complimentary meal.
 You might (depending on how the crew are feeling) get a choice, usually beef or chicken.
 It’s not a difficult question.
 I’m not asking you to choose between life and death, just pick one.